-A driver shall not report for duty or remain on duty when he/she has used any drug listed in 21 CFR 1308.11.
-A driver is also prohibited from reporting for duty or remaining on duty when he/she has used any drug listed in 21 CFR 1308.12-1308.15, unless he/she is using the drug under the direction of a physician who has advised him/her that the substance will not adversely affect the driver's ability to safely operate a bus.
-In addition, a driver shall not consume alcohol while on duty or for four hours prior to on-duty time.
-(49 CFR 382.201-382.209, 382.213)
+A driver shall not report for duty or remain on duty when the driver has used any drug listed in 21 CFR 1308.11.
+A driver is also prohibited from reporting for duty or remaining on duty when the driver has used any drug listed in 21 CFR 1308.12-1308.15, unless the driver is using the drug under the direction of a physician who has advised the driver that the substance will not adversely affect the driver's ability to safely operate a bus.
+(49 CFR 382.213)

+In addition, a driver shall not consume alcohol while on duty and/or performing safety-sensitive functions, or for four hours prior to on-duty time.
+(49 CFR 382.205, 382.207)

+Drivers shall submit to drug and alcohol testing as required under federal law and specified in the accompanying administrative regulation.
 The district's testing program for drivers shall include pre-employment drug testing and reasonable suspicion, random, post-accident, return-to-duty, and follow-up drug and alcohol testing of drivers.
-(49 USC 31306; 49 CFR 382.301-382.311)
+(49 USC 31306: 49 CFR 382.301-382.311)